Nutritional Controversies in Heart Disease: A Functional Medicine Cardiologist’s Perspective

 In 2014, a prominent cardiologist shared his personal experience in using a nutritional approach to lower the creep of his LDL cholesterol.
 Dr. Kim Allan Williams is a talented mentor and colleague of mine and was then president of the American College of Cardiology.
-He revealed that while his diet was overall healthy, with plenty of fruits, vegetables, and fiber, his LDL cholesterol had climbed to 170.1 Dr. Williams then reviewed earlier studies by Drs.
+He revealed that while his diet was healthy overall, with plenty of fruits, vegetables, and fiber, his LDL cholesterol had climbed to 170.1 Dr. Williams then reviewed earlier studies by Drs.
 Ornish and Esselstyn and became a vegan.
 The result: his LDL cholesterol went down from 170 to 90 mg/dl.

-As a practicing cardiologist trained in Functional Medicine, I seek to apply Functional Nutrition interventions in caring for my patients.
+As a practicing cardiologist trained in functional medicine, I seek to apply functional nutrition interventions in caring for my patients.
 Yet Dr. Williams’ journey highlights the confusion and controversy still surrounding the impact of various nutritional styles on cardiac disease, including cardiac events and mortality.

 Recommended Dietary Pattern: Mediterranean Diet